mapbox/mapbox-gl-compare/README.md

 //Remove - this will remove the compare control from the DOM and stop synchronizing the two maps. compare.remove();

+// Compare in lens mode.
+lensCompare = new mapboxgl.Compare(before, after, container, {
+  mode: 'lens',
+  size: 80  // Optional.
+Set the size of the lens, defaults to 100.
+});

+//Set Size - this will set the size of the lens lensCompare.setSize(100);

+//Remove - this will remove the compare control from the DOM and stop synchronizing the two maps. lensCompare.remove();
 ```

 Demo: https://www.mapbox.com/mapbox-gl-js/example/mapbox-gl-compare/